tricky42/hugo-blog/content/post/work-in-progress.md

 date = "2017-09-04"
 draft = false
 +++
-Pretty much the complete page is still under heavy development...
-I started to work on this blog during my sabbatical and the long journeys in the bus in Laos and Cambodia.
-But after that there was less time or other distractions therefore I never really officially finished the page to a point I was happy with.
+The entire page is still under heavy development...
+I started this blog during my sabbatical while taking long bus journeys through Laos and Cambodia.
+But, once I returned home, there was never enough time or I got distracted with other things.
+So I never brought the page to a final look that I was happy with.

-But as I now use parts of the page to host the <a href='{{< relref "page/tr2017.md" >}}'>Tajik 2017 Timelapse Video</a> at least you should know it is pretty much work in slow progress ;)
+Now that I decided to use parts of the page to host the <a href='{{< relref "page/tr2017.md" >}}'>Tajik 2017 Timelapse Video</a> I just wanted you to know that it is pretty much "work in _slow_ progress" ;)

 Cheers,